 The world of EAPs and employee benefits is changing rapidly.
 Traditional EAPs have long waits for mental health care and provide gym passes that employees don’t want.
 Culture benefits and perks like ping-pong tables and beer fridges aren’t desirable – let alone applicable – in the world of remote work.

 Employees want flexibility, easy access to care, and the choice to choose the care they need – anytime, anywhere.
 The innovative EAPs of today meet those needs.
+They are wellness benefits that are a breeze to use, easy to access, and simple to understand.

 With the rise in mental health issues and awareness, EAPs now address an even more comprehensive range of employee challenges, including but not limited to: